lightning/bolts/04-onion-routing.md

 # Clarifications

-The longest route supported has 20 hops without counting the _origin node_ and _final node_, thus 19 _intermediate nodes_ and a maximum of 20 channels to be traversed.
+The longest route supported has 20 hops without counting the _origin node_, but counting _final node_, thus 19 _intermediate nodes_ and a maximum of 20 channels to be traversed.

 # Key Generation